Rural-Urban Differences in Medicaid Utilization

 Medicaid insures approximately one out of four rural Americans, but we have limited visibility into rural-urban differences in Medicaid utilization.
 Medicaid participants represent an important subpopulation of rural America, given that Medicaid includes low-income populations, children, and pregnant people, the latter two of are rarely included in Medicare data, which is more commonly used for policy analysis.

-The research has two purposes.
+This research had two purposes.
 First: To assess the quality of Transformed Medicaid Statistical Information System (T-MSIS) Analytic Files in conducting analysis of rural-urban differences in utilization among Medicaid eligible.
 Medicaid programs are run by individual states, and although T-MSIS is designed to standardize the data across multiple systems, the data files are relatively new and unexplored by researchers.
 For example, a key variable for rural-urban analyses is BENE_ZIP_CD – the beneficiary residence ZIP code – as it identifies who is rural and who is urban.
 To the extent this variable might be of lower quality (e.g., unstable, inaccurate, or only contain three-digit ZIP codes in some states, for example), the ability to do rural-urban analyses could be considerably hampered.
 Likewise, it may be important to analyze utilization stratified by eligibility categories (e.g., the limited postpartum eligibility for those enrolled through the Medicaid for Pregnant Women category) and any threats to the quality of the variables that would limit the utility of analyses.
 Finally, race variables in administrative data are often of questionable quality; a better understanding of the accuracy in these data will be useful in assessing future work in equity using Medicaid data.

 • How do costs for Medicaid eligibles vary by rurality?